 Indianapolis fought, but lost to the Patriots 31-24 on Sunday.
 A few weeks ago, the Colts took a commanding lead in the "Suck for Luck" standings after losing at home to the Jaguars.
 It was a winnable game for Indianapolis, but their offense was completely ineffective.
 Previously, the Colts had played tight games with the Steelers, Browns and Buccaneers.
 Right now, there is no certainty when Peyton Manning will return.
 At 0-12, the Indianapolis Colts look like they are headed to a winless season.
 It would be a shock if they didn't land the No. 1 pick.

-Minnesota got "Tebowed."
+Minnesota got 'Tebowed' (which means blowing a fourth quarter lead and losing to Tim Tebow).
 The Vikings fell to the Broncos 35-32, and are now 2-10 on the season.
 Throughout the 2011, Minnesota has lost a lot of games late.
 Three of the Vikings' final four opponents are all in the playoff race: the Lions, the Saints and the Bears.
 Minnesota has a winnnable game against the Redskins, but the Vikings could easily finish 2-14 or 3-13 this season.
 Minnesota looks like a lock for a top-five pick next April.

 St. Louis Rams: